 - Restart your PC and give iTunes another try.

 That should wrap it up.
 If you have any questions, suggestions, or remarks, we’ll be glad to hear from you.
-You can post your comments in the comments section below.
+You can post your thoughts and opinions in the comments section below.

 Still having issues?
 Fix them with this tool: